-The right side of the neck is usually selected to avoid theoretical risk of damage to thoracic duct, which lies on the left.
-The thoracic duct ascends through the mediastinum and enters to left internal jugular vein.
-While injury to the thoracic duct is unlikely, it can produce a chylothorax31.
+Their flow dynamics differs, and if colour flow is available it can be utilised to determine this.
+With the probe angled so that flow is marginally towards, or away from the probe, the colour flow convention is: Blue = Away Red = Towards This is easily remembered by the acronym B.A.R.T.
+This image of a groin A-V fistula shows the value of colour flow.
+Neck anatomy is unlikely, it can produce a chylothorax.
 Traditionally the approach was defined by finding the apex of the triangle formed by the confluence of the sternal and clavicular parts of the sternocleido-mastoid muscle.
-Note that excess and is best avoided.
+Note that excess head rotation can reduce the IJV diameter and is best avoided.
 With ultrasound guided CVC, the exact approach can be determined by direct visualisation of the anatomy.
 The approach is still within the triangle, but an optimal site can readily be selected.
 It is important to palpate the location of the two parts of the sterno-cleido mastoid muscle, and to recognise them by ultrasound imaging, as a needle should not be introduced through their muscle bulk.